rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 1. Steven defends the multi-level realist.
 1. What is the metaphysics of abstract objects?
 1. Some tangents on design and designoid
+1. Are the laws of physics necessary and sufficient to derive everything known in the special sciences?

 [^Davidson2001]: @Davidson_2001_Knowing_ones_own_mind\.